top of page

 How long are music therapy sessions?

 Music therapy sessions typically last around 45-60 minutes, but the duration can vary based on the specific needs and progress of the service user.
+Participants usually have weekly or bi-weekly sessions, depending on funding and need.

 What can I expect from a music therapy session?